Visual Arts Curriculum

 (Semester)

 This course acquaints students with various art forms from cultures around the world.
-Combined with art appreciation lessons for each country, students will create their own two-dimensional and three dimensional projects using a wide range of materials and artistic techniques.
-Students will gain an appreciation for various cultures and learn the connection between culture and art.
+Combined with art appreciation lessons for each country, students create their own two-dimensional and three-dimensional projects using a wide range of materials and artistic techniques.
+Students gain an appreciation for various cultures and learn the connection between culture and art.

 High School